 Lawmakers passed a number of key bills this session that protect public health, curb environmental damage, ban conversion therapy and racial discrimination, expand abortion access, promote voter registration, and protect the rights of terminally ill patients.
-Efforts to repeal these laws via “people’s veto” are underway in Maine this summer.
+Efforts to repeal these laws via “people’s veto” are underway in Maine.
 Decline to sign these petitions and report irregularities to the Secretary of State.

 Maine’s Secretary of State office has approved 12 petitions for people’s vetoes this year, a process that allows bill-repealing referendums to be placed on the ballot if enough eligible signatures have been gathered.
 The bills in question were priorities of progressive groups across the state, including Suit Up Maine, and include:

 - Conversion therapy ban

 - Death with dignity

 - Read the full list of the 12 people’s veto petitions.

 All 12 petitions are sponsored or co-sponsored by Maine resident Jack McCarthy, who is reportedly affiliated with Sovereign Citizens, which the FBI listed as a domestic terrorist group in 2010.
 Other co-sponsors include Concerned Women of America, which seeks to “bring Biblical principles into all levels of public policy” and the Christian Civic League of Maine, which also seeks to “bring a Biblical perspective to public policy issues.”
 (See a full list of proponents.)